axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## FULLHOST_FROM {#macro-fullhost-from}

-*Description:* The FQDN of the host that sent the message to `syslog-ng` as resolved by `syslog-ng` using DNS.
+*Description:* The FQDN of the host that sent the message to AxoSyslog as resolved by AxoSyslog using DNS.
 If the message traverses several hosts, this is the last host in the chain.

 The {{% param "product.abbrev" %}} application uses the following procedure to determine the value of the `$FULLHOST_FROM` macro: